Collective moderation of hate, toxicity, and extremity in online discussions: Discussion

-When it comes to emotional tone, our results suggest that negative emotions, in particular anger, but also fear and disgust, generally lead to more hate and toxicity and more extremity.
-Previous studies have shown that anger generally exhibits the strongest effects out of a variety of positive and negative emotions, in particular with respect to content sharing~\cite{paletz2023}.
-Positive emotions such as enthusiasm and hope, pride and joy, can also lead to worse long-term discourse quality as they seem to be used mostly to rally one's own group rather than overall unity.
-We did not detect a sufficient number of tweets that promoted empathy towards victims of hate speech to analyze the effect of such an intervention separately, but based on several experimental studies~\cite{munger2017experimentally,munger2017tweetment,hangartner2021empathy}, it is possible that such an empathic emotional tone would have promoted a more civil discourse.
+When it comes to emotional tone, messages expressing negative emotions such as anger, fear, disgust, and sadness generally increase the level of hate, toxicity, and extremity of the subsequent discourse.
+The exception are anger and sadness that can contribute to less hate, toxicity, and fewer extreme speakers in the following days.
+This is in line with previous studies finding that negative emotions such as anger generally lead to more negativity~\cite{paletz2023}.
+More suprisingly, while positive emotions such as enthusiasm and hope, pride and joy can diffuse toxicity, they can also lead to more subsequent hate and toxicity, possibly because they are often used to rally one's own group rather than to foster overall unity.

 Our conclusions are based on diverse measures of discourse dimensions, constructed using very different methods and training samples.
 We measure hate speech using a transformer-based language model fine-tuned to classify labeled examples from our corpus and validated against a held-out test set annotated by human raters.
-As another measure of discourse quality, we use toxicity, measured by the Perspective API~\cite{perspective-website}, which was trained on a different corpus by Google.
-To detect extremity of speech and speakers we used a classifier trained to detect speech that is similar to activity from known Reconquista Germanica and Reconquista Internet accounts in our corpus, respectively~\cite{garland2020countering}.
-Lastly, we measure discrete emotions in text using a classifier published by another research group that was trained on a labeled corpus of sentences from political speeches and political Facebook accounts~\cite{widmann2022creating}.
-The overall consistent findings across these different measures on the level of individual reply pairs, discussion trees, and days, speak to the robustness of our findings.

-Our work also brings a strong methodological contribution.
-To develop training samples for the classifiers used to detect hate speech, argumentation strategy, and ingroup/outgroup references and goals, we created an extensive coding scheme and training protocols for our human annotators.
-The classification scheme was theoretically informed where possible, but guided by grounded theory where theoretical frameworks were missing.
-We demonstrated the importance of interdisciplinary cooperation linking psychology and computer science, with qualitative analysis of data by expert annotators informing classifier training and vice versa to capture complex socio-psychological constructs.
-This combination of qualitative and large-scale analyses provides fine-grained insights into the discourse while at the same time allowing for broader generalizations.
-We will share details on our methodological process in an upcoming paper on the detection of complex socio-psychological constructs in a large textual corpus.
+We show that our results are robust across different measures of discourse quality - hate speech, toxicity, extremity of speech and speakers - as well as on micro, meso, and macro levels of analysis.